robinmattern/FRDocs_dev01-robin/_home.md

 9. Bitvise ssh client for cloud server access
 10. MySQL Workbench for database access
 <br/><br/>
-- In keeping with "current-speak" we say that FormR uses a MERN stack.
+- In keeping with "current-speak" we say that formR uses a MERN stack.

 ----
-### The FormR Flow
+### The formR Flow
 ----
 #### Build a Developer Workstation
 ----
 1. You will first create a development workstation.
 2. You will test that all of your tools are working properly.
-3. You will clone the FormR github repository to your local workstation.
+3. You will clone the formR github repository to your local workstation.
-4. You will test FormR locally.
+4. You will test formR locally.
 ----
 #### Build a secure Cloud Server
 ----